diarmidmackenzie/sdt-condensed/BPNT.md

 *Thriving* consists of having vitality, awareness, the ability to exercise one's human capacities, and true self-regulation.

-*Fully functioning* individuals are well-connected to their inner needs and states, can perceive circumstances in which they and others find themselves non-defensively, and they are non-compartmentalized in their experience.
+*Fully functioning* individuals are well-connected to their inner needs and states, can non-defensively perceive circumstances in which they and others find themselves, and they are non-compartmentalized in their experience.

 SDT posits the empirically testable hypothesis that when people are functioning in this healthy way, on average, they will exhibit more happiness (or SWB).